rodriggj/gRPC_demo/readme.md

 3. _REST endpoints can become complex_

 To overcome the multiple request problem, and the middleware problem, Developers can get very creative with the URL endpoint construction.
 Developers will utilize resource paths that blend multiple resources (e.g. Users & Posts) query parameters to execute a query that returns responses required.
 The unintended consequence of this "creativity" is a degradation of the benefit the `noun/verb` convention benefit created.
 This also makes versioning and syntax errors a greater problem for Developers to manage.

+## So is there an alternative to REST?

+Absolutely.
+In fact there are several, but the alternative that is the subject of this write-up is __gRPC__.

+> So what is gRPC?
+And why is it an alternative to REST?